simonchen/ec_tpfan/README.md

 # ec_tpfan

-This is forked from https://github.com/Soberia/EmbeddedController
+This is forked from [EmbeddedController](https://github.com/Soberia/EmbeddedController)

-All interfaces are consistent with no change , just parameterized special methods for read / write EC's registers.
+All interfaces are consistent with no change , just build console app that have parameterized special methods for read / write EC's registers.
+Especially, it has ability to control Fan RPM special for Thinkpad E16.

 ## **📋 Compile / Build in Visual Studio 2019**
 You need to compile your app with `c++17` flag (this is completed already in app property settings)